 🌍 6.
 Kenya vs. Other Digital Nomad Hotspots

-Compared to Thailand or Portugal, Kenya is less developed for nomads but:
+Compared to Thailand or Portugal, Kenya is less developed for nomads but offers unique advantages:

-Growing government support for nomads means early adopters may get the best opportunities.
+- Growing government support means early adopters may benefit most.

 ✈️ 7.
 Practical Tips Before You Move

-Bring a backup power bank and consider a UPS for your work setup.
+- Bring a backup power bank or UPS for your work setup.

-Network with local communities via Facebook expat groups and coworking spaces.
+- Network via Facebook expat groups and coworking spaces.

-Explore beyond work: safari, music festivals, Swahili coast adventures.
+- Explore beyond work: safaris, music festivals, and Swahili coast adventures.

 📝 Conclusion: Is Kenya Worth It for Digital Nomads?